-We offer a variety of tints and coatings, from a multi-layer anti-reflective coating to minimize glare, ultraviolet blockers to protect your eye health, as well as polarized sunglass lenses to offer the ultimate in comfort and vision while outdoors.
+Wohl offers a variety of tints and coatings, from a multi-layer anti-reflective coating to minimize glare, ultraviolet blockers to protect your eye health, as well as polarized sunglass lenses to offer the ultimate in comfort and vision while outdoors.

 Purchasing eyeglasses should be looked upon as an investment, so let's think and talk about your lifestyle needs carefully when picking out lenses.
 Do you spend much time outdoors?
 Are you active in sports?
 Do you drive a lot?
 Are you on the computer a lot?

+Scratch Resistant Coating — Generally a good idea for all lenses and comes with 95 percent of plastic lenses.
 With this lens coating, the lenses are treated front and back with a coating that creates a harder surface on the lens, resulting in more scratch resistant lenses and all around more durable glasses.
 Please remember, there is no such thing as scratch-proofing your lenses.
 A scratch-resistant coating is a cost-effective investment in your eyeglasses.
 Once lenses become scratched, they should be replaced.

+Ultraviolet Protection Coating — Anti-UVA/UVB lens coating is a good idea for everyone because the UV rays from the sun may boost your risk of cataracts.
 It is extremely important to protect yourself from the long-term damages of UV rays from sunlight.

 UVA rays can penetrate all the way through to our retinas, which can result in long-term damage and the eventual development of conditions like cataracts (a clouding of the lens that reduces vision), macular degeneration (the deterioration of the central part of the retina that can cause a loss of central vision and lead to eventual blindness), or a thickening of the sclera (the white of the eye) which can then lump up and leave you in great discomfort.